microsoft/moaw/workshops/deploying-to-azure-container-apps/workshop.md

 You now have code on your local device.
 <div class="task" data-title="Task">

-> Optional: explore the files you've downloaded - open them in visual Studio Code, list them with the terminal command "ls", hypothesize what the different files do, and what the final web app might look like.
+> Optional: explore the files you've downloaded - open them in visual Studio Code, list the files with the terminal command "ls", hypothesize what the different files do, and what the final web app might look like.

 </div>